 Branding a medical condition?
 Isn’t that the Devil’s work?
 Isn’t it just one more way that the pharma, biotech and device industries fool people into spending more money on their products by inventing fictional conditions?
 Let me tell you why this is nonsense.

+We’ve written in the past about disease branding.
 Disease (or condition) branding, as the name implies, is not a random act or discovery, but rather the purposeful, concerted effort on the collective part of marketers, academic physicians, and doctor and patient organizations to identify and lend support and validity to health and wellness concepts.
 The great majority of the time, the government has no hand in the matter.
 Instead, condition brands generally arise out of a grassroots movement to gain greater recognition of a disease, an educational initiative on the part of healthcare groups and pharmaceutical manufacturers, or both.

 Unlike with product and service branding, where identities become known almost exclusively through paid promotion, successful condition branding can only come to fruition through cooperative efforts involving pharmaceutical companies, authorities at leading academic schools of medicine (referred to in the trade as ‘thought leaders’), the entire medical community that treats patients, support societies, advocacy groups, and consumers.
 Further, the effort must be coordinated with multiple communication agencies in the fields of branding, advertising, education, and public relations for the condition brand to be successfully established.
 Once a condition brand has reached a critical mass of recognition, it becomes self-sustaining and “owned” by society as a whole rather than by a manufacturer or special interest group.
 When a single party tries to create a condition brand unilaterally on its own, the usual result is a complete failure.
 One entity rarely speaks for every constituent.